 Fan turnout varies on a number of factors including the time of year, celebrities in attendance, weather, etc..., but the average attendance over the course of the past few shows has been 5,500.
 This average is expected to go up substantially because we're in the process of launching a huge PR campaign and introducing special promotional opportunities for vendors, studios and other companies to take advantage of.

-Vendor set-up begins on Friday at 5:00PM.
-Members of the public who have purchased VIP tickets will be allowed to have an early viewing of vendor items from 6:00 to 9:00PM on Friday evening.
-We STRONGLY encourage you to be set up on Friday to avoid having any confusion on Saturday morning when the celebrities are trying to organize their booths.
-Early Bird Admissions begin at 9:00AM on Saturday, so you'll definitely want to be ready to go at that time. *** PLEASE NOTE - If you are NOT planning to be in attendance on Friday evening please DO NOT put anything into your booth until Saturday morning.
+Vendor set-up begins on Friday at 11:00AM and Saturday at 8:30AM.
+We STRONGLY encourage you to be set up PRIOR to the start of the event in order to avoid having any confusion when the celebrities are trying to organize their booths .
+Early Bird Admissions begin at 2:00PM on Friday and 9:00AM on Saturday, so you'll definitely want to be ready to go at that time.
 The Hollywood Show is not responsible for any lost or damaged merchandise if it is left unattended.

 This is a question that is so important that we've actually had to make up a specific rule for it!
 Many times a vendor has missed major sales opportunities because they decided to pack up and leave in the middle of the day.
 Just because you may think business is a bit slow doesn't excuse you from fulfilling the terms of your space rental agreement.
 You signed an agreement that you would be there for the entire show, and that's what we're holding you to.
 You can begin breaking down your booth fifteen minutes prior to the close of the show, but not before.
 By signing the rental agreement, you are bound by contract to remain in the facility for the entire duration of the show.
 Failure to do will result in the refusal of your vendor application for shows in the future.